python/cpython/Doc/extending/extending.rst

 When the counter reaches zero, the last reference to the object has been deleted and the object is freed.

-An alternative strategy is called :dfn:`automatic garbage collection`.
+An alternative strategy to refernce counting is :dfn:`garbage collection`.
-(Sometimes, reference counting is also referred to as a garbage collection strategy, hence my use of "automatic" to distinguish the two.)
-The big advantage of automatic garbage collection is that the user doesn't need to call :c:func:`free` explicitly.
+The main advantage of garbage collection is that the programmer need not call :c:func:`free` explicitly.
 (Another claimed advantage is an improvement in speed or memory usage --- this is no hard fact however.)
 The disadvantage is that for C, there is no truly portable automatic garbage collector, while reference